gizzmo123456/AMS-Build/CI-projects/pipelineJSON.md

 ```

 {
+  "build-name-format": "{project}_{build_hash}_build_{build_index}",            # build name format (optional, this is the default format, see above for available variables)
   "docker": {                                                                   # Specifies the docker image config
-    "image": "gableroux/unity3d:2018.4.2f1-windows",                            # The docker repo to pull the image from (This must be in a public repo as it stands)
+    "image": "dockerUser/mydockerimage:latest",                                 # The docker repo to pull the image from (This must be in a public repo as it stands)
     "args": "-it --rm",                                                         # Any args that should be specifies when running the image
     "project-dest": "/root/project",                                            # The destination within the docker image that the project should be mounted
-    "build-output-dest": "/root/project/unityBuild/Builds/StandaloneWindows"    # The destination within the docker image that build directory will be mounted
+    "build-output-dest": "/root/project/Builds"                                 # The destination within the docker image that build directory will be mounted
   },
   "webhook": {                                                                  # Specifies the web hook config, All web hook data must be supplied as POST and in json.
                                                                                 # ie. from a GitHub or BitBucket web hook.
 (As it stands AMS-CI Only support BitBucket)
-                                                                                # This is still in BETA and may change to triggers
     "name": "push",                                                             # The name of the web hook, this must be supplied as a GET param when triggering the web hook
-    "project_request_name": "exampleProject",                                   # The project request name and supplied as a param when triggering the web hook (DOES NOT HAVE MATCH PROJECT NAME BUT MUST BE UNIQUE)
+    "project_request_name": "exampleProject",                                   # The project request name and supplied as a param when triggering the web hook (DOES NOT HAVE TO MATCH PROJECT NAME BUT MUST BE UNIQUE)
                                                                                 # ie. ?name=push&project=exampleProject
     "authorized-actors": [                                                      # A list of authorized actors, actors must be supplied in the POST data.
-                                                                                # as it stands is must be the json under JSON[actors][display_name]
+                                                                                # as it stands is must be in the json under JSON[actors][display_name]
       "ashley sands"
-    ],
+    ]
+  },
+  "prepare-build": {                                                            # Commands to be run to prepare the build ready for task automation
-    "master-commands": [                                                        # Any commands that should be run in the master project when the web hook is trigger
+      "master-dir-commands": [                                                  # A list of command that should be run to prepare the build before the directory is copied to the build directory
           "cd testCIGame/",
           "sudo git pull origin master "
         ],
+        "get-git-hash": true,                                                   # Should the tool get the current git hash after the master has updated
-    "pre-build-commands": [                                                     # Once the master commands has run, the project is copied into a unique build directory
+        "build-dir-commands": [                                                 # List of commands to be run inside the of the build directory after copying
-                                                                                # where any further commands can be run, with out affecting the master copy.
-                                                                                # ie. its useful to make sure that its the correct version that is built.
           "cd testCIGame/",
-      "sudo git checkout --detach {build_hash}"
+          "sudo git checkout --detach {git_hash}"
         ]
-  },
+  }
   "environment": {                                                              # Any environment vars that need setting within the docker container.
                                                                                 #
   },